ferds003/ferds003.github.io/_projects/mechanical/2022 LBYMF2A.md

     Final report of our production management for the dairy cooperative business
 </div>

 PS.
-You may check the adjacent blog post that I have made regarding supplementary exercises that I have done too [here]({% post_url 2022/2022-02-21-MFMPCR2&LBYMF2A %})
+You may check the adjacent blog post that I have made regarding supplementary exercises that I have done too [here]({% post_url 2022/2022-02-21-MFMPCR2&LBYMF2A %}).

-You may also check my works done for more other CAM activties [here]({% post_url 2023/2023-10-02-LBYMF3H %})
+You may also check my works done for more other CAM activties where I actually was able to utilize a 5-axis CNC machine and laser cutting operations [here]({% post_url 2023/2023-10-02-LBYMF3H %}).

 PPS.
 Thanks to my co-implements for this project; Drix and Lance!